cyb3rko/flashdim/README.md

 ## About this project
 Starting with Android 13, it's possible to control multiple brightness levels of the flashlight.
 To be able to use this new feature I've developed this app.

+📱 The full functionality of this app is ONLY AVAILABLE for devices which support the dim functionality of the flashlight (hardware limited). 📱

 Inspired by [polodarb/Flashlight-Tiramisu](https://github.com/polodarb/Flashlight-Tiramisu) 💛
 Custom SeekBar built with code from [massoudss/waveformSeekBar](https://github.com/massoudss/waveformSeekBar) 💛